kjell/mcn-2020-git-haiku/index.md

-The first day of the year:
+In the twilight rain
-stretching over Sado Island
+The fragrant blossoms remain.
-and gazes at the moon.
+Among the flowers